byterubpay/byterub-site/_posts/2019-03-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-04.md

 **\<sarang>** In the spirit of fairness and generosity, I will go first :D
 **\<sarang>** I posted my February monthly report (see agenda for link); comments welcome
 **\<sarang>** Besides the things listed there, I have initial working code for a Bulletproofs MPC (link in agenda also)
-**\<sarang>** moneromooo has been toying around with the idea of a coinjoin-type scheme, for which this MPC would be efficient and useful
+**\<sarang>** byterubmooo has been toying around with the idea of a coinjoin-type scheme, for which this MPC would be efficient and useful
 **\<sarang>** It still needs a lot of additional testing and work, but the initial code is operational
 **\<sarang>** And along with suraeNoether, still making edits and fixes to an upcoming paper in collaboration with other researchers for submission
 **\<sarang>** This week I'll be doing some MPC code cleanup and adversarial unit tests